Amanprakash20/zomato_home_page_10622/README.md

-zomato landing page using HTML , CSS and JS
+Zomato landing page using HTML , CSS and JS